ClearSkyDev/clearsky_photo_reports/README.md

 1. Create a Firebase project in the [Firebase console](https://console.firebase.google.com).
 2. Download **google-services.json** for Android and **GoogleService-Info.plist** for iOS and place them in the respective platform directories.
-3. Run `flutterfire configure` to generate `lib/src/core/firebase_options.dart` which provides the `DefaultFirebaseOptions` used during `Firebase.initializeApp`.
+3. Run `flutterfire configure` to generate `lib/firebase_options.dart` which provides the `DefaultFirebaseOptions` used during `Firebase.initializeApp`.
-4. In the Firebase console copy the Web API Key from **Project Settings > General** and ensure it matches the `apiKey` value in `lib/src/core/firebase_options.dart`.
+4. In the Firebase console copy the Web API Key from **Project Settings > General** and ensure it matches the `apiKey` value in `lib/firebase_options.dart`.
-5. If any placeholder like `REPLACE_WITH_API_KEY` remains in `firebase_options.dart`, the app will display a configuration error on startup.
+5. If any placeholder like `REPLACE_WITH_API_KEY` remains in `firebase_options.dart`,
+   the app will display a configuration error on startup.
+This repository contains **dummy credentials** so the application can run in offline/demo mode.
+   Replace them with your real project values for full Firebase functionality.

 ### Troubleshooting: "Firebase API Key not configured"